 October 2023 - December 2023

-- Construction crews are building an additional headwall at Russell Road and Eglinton Avenue West.
-This additional headwall is for intervention on the TBMs due to very challenging and unexpected soil conditions. - Our TBMs, "Renny" and "Rexy" will pass through this headwall. - In both stages one and two (as shown on the map), one lane will be reduced in both directions.
-One eastbound and westbound lane will remain open at all times.
+- Construction crews built an additional headwall at Russell Road and Eglinton Avenue West.
+This additional headwall is for maintenance on the TBMs due to very challenging and unexpected soil conditions. - Our TBMs, "Renny" and "Rexy" passed through this headwall.